All Episodes

 That is the concerning thing.

-Like what's what's really behind this?
+Like, what's really behind this?

-Because there's something I think some liberals, for example, have the best of intentions.
+Well, I mean, I think some liberals, for example, have the best of intentions.

-That they really want to believe, well, if we put everything in a big pot and we'll give everybody their equal share, then we'll all live happily ever after.
+They really want to believe, well, if we put everything in a big pot and we'll give everybody their equal share, then we'll all live happily ever after.

-Then you have the people that downright know what the hell they're doing, and they just want power.
+Then you have the people that downright know what the hell they're doing and they just want power.

 And I think there are people that know damn well what they're doing.

-But you know, can I identify who exactly they are?
+But, you know, can I identify who exactly they are?

 No, because I can't get in their head.